- 1 Launch And Pray “Optimization.”

 Launch And Pray “Optimization.”

-Honestly, with this mindset you’re not even really a marketer, you’re just gambling trying to find a winner before you run out of funds.
+Honestly, with this mindset you’re not even really a marketer.
+You’re just gambling trying to find a winner before your funds run out.

 This same group of “performance marketers” usually don’t even narrow down their targeting on a campaign and just start running RON out the gate.